 “I love this tee because it’s got a wider neckline, so you get some collarbone action for when I’m feeling a little sexy.
 I like to keep the sleeves rolled, and it’s also this perfect shade of white (not too yellow or blue), so it goes with basically anything I’ll put over it.
 I’m pretty skinny and tall, but it somehow manages to fit snugly—hi, pecs!—and still be long enough even after I take it out of the dryer.” - William Scott, Makeup Artist

 “My favorite white T-shirt is a simple crewneck made by Save Khaki.
 Their tees cling or stretch more than a department-store brand and wash very well.
 It’s like a pretty traditional silhouette that fits perfectly after one wash.
 I like the seam of the shoulders to hang past the end of shoulders just a little bit.
 It’s a narrow, tapered fit.
 Something I can feel comfortable wearing to the gym or to a restaurant.” - Abie Cohen, Private Wealth Adviser (and husband of the Man Repeller)

-The Strategist is a new site designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
-Some of our latest conquests include the best bad breath cure, bandannas, gel for acne scars and indestructible cooler.
-Note that all prices are subject to change.
+The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
+Some of our latest conquests include the best men’s wardrobe basics, black t-shirt for men, jeans for men, white sneakers for men, and flattering clothes for men.
+We update links when possible, but note that deals can expire and all prices are subject to change.